ohyonghao/SuiDaoGai/README.md

 ./SuiDaoGai-qt
 ```

+## Running

+This requires that the Speedify VPN Linux client be running in daemon mode.
+Currently you
+will also need to login to the Speedify service from the CLI.
+This is road mapped as a
+feature that will be added later on.

+Once logged in you can then start SuiDaoGai.
+Closing the window will minimize to the
+system task bar.

+To exit the program you can either right click on the task bar icon and choose "Exit",
+or from the window use the "File" menu and choose "Exit".

 # License
 This project is relased under the "GPL-3.0 License" found in the `LICENSE` file.

 # Road Map